 Praised for her “Pleasing, lustrous voice with depth and power,” young lirico-spinto soprano Megan Marie Hart is quickly gaining recognition for her compelling vocal expression and dramatic stage presence.
-Since 2015, she has been in the ensemble of the Landestheater Detmold, where she sang the title roles in Tosca and Luisa Miller, Mimì in La Bohème, Chrysothemis in Elektra, Gilda in Rigoletto, Marguerite in Faust, Fiordiligi in Così fan tutte, Rosalinde in Die Fledermaus, Arminda in Mozart's Die Gärtnerin aus Liebe, Elle in La voix humaine, Sylva Varescu in Die Csárdásfürstin, and the soprano solos in Carmina Burana, Mahler's 2.
+Since 2015, she has been in the ensemble of the Landestheater Detmold, where she sang the title roles in Aida Tosca and Luisa Miller, Mimì in La Bohème, Chrysothemis in Elektra, Gilda in Rigoletto, Marguerite in Faust, Fiordiligi in Così fan tutte, Rosalinde in Die Fledermaus, Arminda in Mozart's Die Gärtnerin aus Liebe, Elle in La voix humaine, Sylva Varescu in Die Csárdásfürstin, and the soprano solos in Carmina Burana, Mahler's 2.
 Symphony, and Elias.
 She performed in concert with the Philharmonie Südwestfalen and the Orchestergesellschaft Detmold, and in countless concerts and Galas with the Symphonische Orchester des Landestheaters Detmold.

-In the 2019/2020 season, Ms. Hart is pleased to announce she will make her debut in the title role of Aida.
-She will return to the beloved role of Donna Anna in Don Giovanni, as well as Luisa Miller.
+In the 2019/2020 season, Ms. Hart makes her debut in the title role of Aida.
+She will return to the beloved role of Donna Anna in Don Giovanni, as well as Luisa in Verdi’s Luisa Miller.
 She will also sing the Soprano Solo in Suppé’s Requiem with the Göttinger Symphonie Orchester, and Strauss' Vier letzte Lieder with the Orchestergesellschaft Detmold.

 Previously, she sang the role of Konstanze in Die Entführung aus dem Serail with the Bühnen der Stadt Gera, Donna Anna in Zomeropera Belgium’s Don Giovanni, and returned to Annapolis Opera to sing Gilda in Rigoletto.